sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/Initial Internal Attack Strategy.md

 	- Printers
 	- Etc
 - Think Outside the box
-- Ask client to create an account for us
+- If nothing is found for too long, ask client to create an account for us for further enumeration
+- Gather as much information as we can